 Under the MWD Pre-Delivery Agreement, MWD, Upper District and Watermaster entered into an Agreement to coordinate large amounts of delivery (up to 200,000 acre-feet) into MWD's Cyclic Storage account.
-Upper District and Watermaster has up to ten years to purchase that water.
+Upper District and Watermaster have up to ten years to purchase that water.
 At a minimum, MWD requires an annual purchase each year.
-The purpose of the MWD Pre-Delivery Agreement is when water is available in the SWP Allocation (around 30-35%), MWD would like to deliver as much water as possible in order to prepare for the next 2-3 years of potential drought conditions, when MWD may not deliver Supplemental Water to the Basin.
-This potential MWD pre-delivery program is predicated on Watermaster managing the Basin so that, when the MWD supply interruption occurs, the predelivered water will be stored in the Basin and available for pumping.
-Upper District and MWD agreed that the payment schedule for the purchase of water delivered will be purchased over five to ten years.
-In order to fund these purchases every year, Watermaster uses funds from Replacement Water/Cyclic Storage orders and RDA requirements from Upper District.
-Currently, there is no water in MWD's Cyclic Storage under the Pre-Delivery Agreement.
-To ensure funds are available each year, the OSY would need to be set in order to create a Replacement Water/Cyclic Storage requirement (ie, setting a low OSY creates more Replacement Water/Cyclic Storage requirement).
+The purpose of the MWD Pre-Delivery Agreement is when water is available in the SWP Allocation (around 30-35%), MWD would like to deliver as much water as possible in order to prepare for the next drought conditions, when MWD may not deliver Supplemental Water to the Basin.
+This potential MWD pre-delivery program is predicated on Watermaster managing the Basin so that, when the MWD replenishment supply interruption occurs, the predelivered water will be stored in the Basin and available for pumping.
+Upper District and MWD agreed that the payment schedule for the purchase of water delivered will be over five to ten years.
+In order to fund these purchases every year, Watermaster uses funds from Replacement Water/Cyclic Storage orders and the RDA from Upper District.
+Currently, there is about 88,000 acre-feet in MWD's Cyclic Storage under the Pre-Delivery Agreement.
+To ensure funds are available each year, the OSY would need to be set in order to create a Replacement Water/Cyclic Storage requirement (i.e., setting a low OSY creates more Replacement Water/Cyclic Storage requirement).
 If there are not enough funds due to increasing the OSY, more RDA water would need to be purchased to make up the difference.
 This is accomplished by increasing the RDA assessment.
-This is how both OSY and RDA are used as a "tool" to manage Basin water levels and Basin storage.
-There is currently no water stored in the MWD Cyclic Storage account under the Pre-Delivery Agreement.
+This is how both OSY and RDA are used as "tools" to manage Basin water levels and Basin storage.